igads3d/django-docker-deployment/README.md

 # django-docker-deployment
-This repo shows how one can deploy his/her Django application using Docker-compose.
+This repo shows how one can deploy their Django application using Docker-compose.
 It's kind of **very** detailed memo on how to do all that stuff.
 There definitely should be a better way to do that, so if you know how to do it better, please, share your knowledge.